acuminous/twiki-gherkish-feature-parser/README.md

 - Use the event data to construct an internal representation of the feature
 - Ask the state machine to transition to a new state
+- Ask the state machine to unwind to a previous state
-- Redispatch the event to the new state
+- Redispatch the event to the new state after tranistioning or unwinding
+- Ask the state machine to rehandle the original line of text after transitioning or unwinding

 For example, the state machine starts off in the [Initial State](#InitialState).
 If the first line of text in the feature specifciation is `@skip` then this will be intercepted by the [Initial State's](#InitialState) AnnotationEvent.
 The AnnotationEvent will parse the text, resulting in the following event data `{ name: "skip", value: true }`.
 The event data will be dispatched to the [Initial State's](#InitialState) `onAnnotation` event handler, which will ask the state machine to move to the [Annotation State](#AnnotationState) before invoking the Annotation State's `onAnnotation` event handler with the same event data.
 The [Annotation State's](#AnnotationState) `onAnnotation` event handler will ask the FeatureBuilder to stash the annotation data, until such time as a feature is created.